Chitak985/simple-interstellar-fight-simulator/README.md

 # Simple Interstellar Fight Simulator

-This game is about multiplayer space combat in a solar system.
-Mine resources, defend your ships, and attack the other players!
+This game is about multiplayer space combat in a galaxy.
+Mine resources, defend your ships, and attack other players!

 SIFS has its own website!
 You can visit it [sifs.page.gd](here).
 Join [https://discord.gg/rYBtCaUXm7](this) Discord server for updates on the game, sneak peeks, and a community to talk about it!